-- A stem-like bottom part is called the petiole, and it varies considerably in width from variety to variety: it is, for example, quite narrow in Perpetual Spinach and much wider in Fordhook Giant.
+- A stem-like bottom part is called the petiole, and it varies considerably in width from variety to variety: it is, for example, quite narrow in Perpetual Spinach and much wider in Swiss chards like White Silver.

 - Attached to the top of the petiole is a broad, paddle-like blade intersected by a network of prominent veins.
 Though usually chopped up and cooked together with the petiole, the blade can be used by itself for wrapping around a mixture of rice and minced lamb to make Greek-style dolmas.

 Chards are ideal British vegetables that are well-adapted to growing outdoors.
-Sowing can commence in March to April, though it shouldn’t be done any earlier since cold weather causes them to bolt, bringing their productive life to an end.
+Sowing can commence in March to April, though it shouldn’t be done any earlier since cold weather causes them to bolt, bringing their productive life to a quick end.
 A timely sowing in these two months will provide good eating throughout the summer and autumn, and plants can even be harvested over the winter if the temperatures don’t drop too low.
 But as cold conditions stimulate chards to bolt, plants will bolt after growing through the winter season.

 Chards are normally grown as single plants spaced about 30 to 35cm apart each way.
 To establish a crop, sow seed to a depth of 12mm directly into fertile, well-worked ground that has a pH of at least 6.0.
 For a good stand, be sure to over sow, then thin the seedlings down to the correct spacing once germination seems complete.

 Alternatively, you can start a crop as transplants by sowing two seeds in each cell of a compost-filled module tray, thinning down to one seedling per cell.
 Transplanting can begin once the roots have filled the cells.